+NOTE The pictures show this recipe doubled and baked in a 10-inch loaf pan.
 Below find the list of ingredients.
-Note that the full recipe card is at the bottom of this post.
+The full recipe card is at the bottom of this post.

 I have several options when it comes to which sweetener you can use in this keto pound cake.
 I really like Lakanto Monk Fruit because the texture and flavor mimic sugar quite well.

 I’m also partial to granulated Swerve an erythritol blend.
-Although it does have a cooling aftertaste that some people dislike.
-Personally, it’s not an issue for me and it’s why I am a fan.
+However, it does have a cooling aftertaste that some people dislike.
+Personally, it’s not an issue for me, and it’s why I am a fan.

 Grass-fed butter is best for flavor and nutrition.
 However, regular unsalted butter also works in this recipe.
 I always recommend the use of unsalted butter in my recipes.

-In order to make this a keto-friendly pound cake, it required I swap wheat flour for almond flour.
+In order to make this a keto-friendly pound cake, I swapped wheat flour for almond flour.
 It goes without saying that regular flour is just way too high in carbs to ever be considered keto-friendly.

-A few favorite almond flour brands that are my go-to choices are, Anthony’s blanched, Bob Mills super-fine and Nature’s Eat’s blanched.
-I also like to measure then sift my almond flour even if I am using a finely milled option.
+A few favorite almond flour brands that are my go-to choices are, Anthony’s blanched or Bob Mills superfine and Nature’s Eat’s blanched.
+I also like to measure and then sift my almond flour, even if I am using a finely milled option.